 According to the ABA 2019 National Lawyer Population Survey, Florida is the state with the fourth-highest number of resident active attorneys.
 The survey showed Florida had 78,448 active lawyers living in the state.
 Only New York, California, and Texas, have a higher number of resident active attorneys.

-To practice law in Florida, an attorney must be a member of The Florida Bar.
+For lawyers practicing in Florida, the attorney must be a member of The Florida Bar.
 On a voluntary basis, attorneys in Florida join legal organizations including regional, minority, and specialty bar associations and other non-profit organizations.

 The Florida Bar started out as a small group of lawyers in 1889 that grew into Florida's mandatory bar association today of over 90,000 members.
 The Florida Bar doesn't license lawyers – that's a function of a Supreme Court committee – but it does prosecute unethical lawyers, advise on advertising practices, administer a client protection fund, govern a substance abuse program, and provide continuing education programs for lawyers.
 Additionally, the Florida bar provides the following for the public: legal periodicals, public information programs, ethics and law management advice, conferences, and meetings.

 The Florida Bar recently launched a newly-enhanced online Lawyer Referral Service in Florida.
 The LRS website was created to help the public find a qualified attorney online.
 The new LRS website provides an easy-to-navigate search feature to find more than 600 participating Florida attorneys across 120 practice areas.

 In 1982, the Florida Supreme Court established a process to recognize attorneys who take the extra steps necessary to have their experience and competence evaluated for a particular specialty area of the law.
 Board Certification is the highest level of evaluation offered by the Florida Bar.
 Florida is home to the second-largest attorney specialization program in the country.
 More than 4,800 attorneys in Florida have been designated by the Florida Bar Board of Legal Specialization as board-certified specialists in 26 different specialty areas of the law.
 Read more »